 Wendy Knight holds a Master of Social Work degree from the University of Michigan where she focused primarily on program evaluation and intergroup dialogue.
 Her interest in dialogue eventually led her to become a mediator with the New York Peace Institute where she currently participates in their restorative justice Criminal Court Mediation Program.

-Stephen Toriello has been volunteering with the Restorative Justice Initiative since Fall 2016.
+Stephen Toriello has been volunteering with the RJI since Fall 2016.
 He is also currently an intern with the New York Peace Institute's Criminal Court Mediation program.
 Stephen is passionate about social justice and about working to help people cultivate compassion and mindfulness.